 Bereavement is something that most people experience during their lives.
 When someone close to us dies, it is normal to grieve.
-Grief can be devastating; giving rise to feelings we did not expect and can affect all aspects of our life at home and work, and our relationships with family and friends.
-We all react to bereavement in different ways so it may be helpful to have some information about the effects of bereavement that many experience.
+Grief can be devastating, giving rise to feelings we did not expect.
+It can affect all aspects of our life at home and work, and our relationships with family and friends.
+We all react to bereavement in different ways, so it may be helpful to have some information about the effects of bereavement that many experience.

-You may feel many conflicting emotions including feeling desperate and depressed, feel you are losing control and have no sense of purpose or interest in life.
+You may feel many conflicting emotions, including feeling desperate and depressed, feel you are losing control and have no sense of purpose or interest in life.
 Perhaps you feel guilty about things you did or didn’t do when the person was alive.
-You may experience overwhelming feelings of anger at anyone or everyone including the dead person.
+You may experience overwhelming feelings of anger at anyone or everyone including the person who has died.

-The experience of bereavement is different for everyone and some people may want to receive help a few months after the death, while for others it is later that they realise they have issues they would like to discuss.
-Whilst bereavement counselling is an emotional experience it can be very beneficial.
+The experience of bereavement is different for everyone.
+Some people may want to receive help a few months after the death, while for others it is not until later that they realise they have issues they would like to discuss.
+Whilst bereavement counselling is an emotional experience, it can be very beneficial.